content-left-bg.png

 PublishingPageContent

-Kindy uplift funding will be used to respond to children's learning and development needs through evidence-based initiatives that lift outcomes for kindergarten children.
+Kindy Uplift funding is provided to respond to children's learning and development needs through evidence-based initiatives that lift outcomes for kindergarten children.

-Kindy uplift can be used to fund programs, resources, supports and professional development to build educator capability and support inclusion in all approved kindergarten programs, including sessional and long day care kindergarten services.
+Kindy Uplift can be used to fund professional development, programs, resources and supports to build teacher and educator capability and support inclusion in all approved kindergarten programs, including sessional and long day care kindergarten services.

 1. Culturally safe, inclusive and responsive kindergarten programs